abernal30/mypweb/book/AFP/03-APIS-and-graphs.md

 ### Quantmod API
 Quantitative Financial Modelling Framework

-The [quantmod] package for R was designed to assist the quantitative trader in developing, testing, and deploying statistically based trading models.
+The [@quantmod] package for R was designed to assist the quantitative trader in developing, testing, and deploying statistically based trading models.

 The function getSymbols is a wrapper to load data from various sources, local or remote.
 One of the more popular and the default is <a href="https://finance.yahoo.com/" target="_blank">yahoo fiance</a>,
 getSymbols("Symbol"):